You want to go to college, but you’re not sure what to major in. That’s OK. You’re far from alone.

 Many high school graduates are just like you – interested in pursuing a college education but undecided on a major.
 Here at Lakeland College, we’ll be right by your side while you discover your interests and explore potential careers.
 There’s no rush to make a decision on your major.
 We are committed to helping you choose your direction – at a pace you’re completely comfortable with.

-“Some schools want you to have everything figured out at 17 or 18, in some cases before you’ve even set foot on campus,” says Joshua Kutney, instructor of interdisciplinary studies at Lakeland.
+“Some schools want you to have everything figured out at 17 or 18, in some cases before you’ve even set foot on campus,” says Joshua Kutney, Assistant Professor of Composition at Lakeland.
 “But at Lakeland, we know that’s not always the case.
 We support that important time of exploration that many students need.”

 Experience various disciplines